MohamedGamalBarghash/GMind-Documentation/Quest System.md

 ## Quest Manager:
  Quest Manager manages the quests in the game.
           Initialization:
-loadQuestState determines whether the system should load the quest state from previous sessions. questMap holds the quests in the game.
+loadQuestState determines whether the system should load the quest state from previous sessions.
+questMap holds the quests in the game.
          Quest Step State Change:
 QuestStepStateChange fun is called when a quest step's state changes.
 It updates the quest's step state and triggers a quest state change.
 Start methodrepresents the current quest steps for quests in progress and triggers a quest state change.
 Update method checks the requirements for quests and updates their states.
 ChangeQuestState method updates the state of a quest.
 StartQuest starts a quest by representing its current quest step and updating its state.
 AdvanceQuest advances a quest to the next step.
 FinishQuest finishes a quest, triggers rewards, and updates the state to finished.
 CheckRequirementsMet checks if the player meets the requirements to start a quest, like player level for example.
-OnApplicationQuit saves the state of quests
+OnApplicationQuit saves the state of quests.
 SaveQuest saves the quest's data.
 LoadQuest loads a quest's data from PlayerPrefs.
 ## User Interface Manager:
 The UI Manager script handles the user interface related to quests.
         Quest UI Update: